Thematic Trail | Hiking

 Author: Kleinwalsertal Tourismus eGen -

-Difficulty: leicht Condition: Experience: Landscape: Altitude: Best season: JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC Safety instructions: EMERGENCY:
+Difficulty: leicht Condition: Experience: Landscape: Altitude: Best season: JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC Safety instructions: EMERGENCY CALL:

 Equipment: Binoculars would be useful, otherwise you have to rely on your sharp eyes!
 Along the way, information pillars support you in solving the tasks!
 With the tips of the stations you can solve the various puzzles.